Work in Progress: These docs are incomplete and may contain inaccuracies. Norri is not yet available for download.

 Setting Inheritance

 Your server administrator can set server-wide defaults for these preferences.
-If you haven’t customised a setting, you inherit the server default.
+If you haven’t customized a setting, you inherit the server default.
 The Playback page shows where each setting comes from, for example: “Inherited from server: English.”
 Select any value from the dropdown to override it, or select the inherited option to go back to the server default.

 Subtitle Modes